falconpy/showrssd/README.md

 # showrssd
 Showrss.info downloader

-It only need universal feed parser library: feedparser.py (https://pypi.python.org/pypi/feedparser).
+It only needs universal the feed parser library feedparser.py (https://pypi.python.org/pypi/feedparser).
 I tested 5.1.3 version.

 All the settings are in settings.py file:
 - The showrss.info user id